-Title From International Drug Trafficking to Community Violence: Lessons from the Caribbean Degree of recognition International Media name/outlet UNIDIR Media type Web Country Switzerland Date 18/08/21 Description My recent research with Dylan Kerrigan and Matt Bishop examines the explosion of lethal gang violence in the 1990s and 2000s in Belize and in Trinidad, a period when these countries became important drug transshipment countries.
+Title From International Drug Trafficking to Community Violence: Lessons from the Caribbean Degree of recognition International Media name/outlet UNIDIR Media type Web Country/Territory Switzerland Date 18/08/21 Description My recent research with Dylan Kerrigan and Matt Bishop examines the explosion of lethal gang violence in the 1990s and 2000s in Belize and in Trinidad, a period when these countries became important drug transshipment countries.
 Both are porous geostrategic transit points to US and European destinations but have comparatively minor drug markets themselves.

 Our research shows that low-income communities in transit points of the global drug supply chain are rarely the target markets for drugs, but their proximity and vulnerability means that they are affected collaterally.
 This is what we mean when we claim that residues – coined by Bishop - from the trade, including drugs, firearms, and ammunition, filter into local communities resulting in devastating consequences.

 URL https://unidir.org/commentary/international-drug-trafficking-community-violence-lessons-caribbean Persons Adam Baird